The Sorry Plight of the Human Male

 Look about you.
 Note with a smile, if you dare, this tatterdemalion band of human males going bravely on, its hair thinning, its whiskers growing, its paunches expanding, its nerves twitching, its arches falling, without the real power of reproduction or the solace of motherhood.

-Note how bravely they stride forward, head erect, eyes clear, and courage firm -- even though barren, sickly, mentally confused and doomed to an early grave.
+Note how bravely they stride forward, head erect, eyes clear, courage firm — even though barren, sickly, mentally confused and doomed to an early grave.

 What Can We Do?